mighdoll/thimbleberry/README.md

 It’s early days in WebGPU land.
 I hope the ideas in Thimbleberry will help you along as you get started with WebGPU.
-And I hope you’ll share your ideas.
 Have you discovered some handy approaches to putting together browser WebGPU programs?
+I hope you’ll share your ideas.
 Contributions are welcome.

 **Utilities**